ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

+---
+title: "Chapter 16: Advanced Blob Features"
+weight: 16
+---
 <!---
 -- Copyright (c) sample Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 16: Advanced Blob Features

 There are two large features that involve complex uses of blobs that are supported in the default runtime.
 These are Blob Storage and Backed